Tax Preparation Industry Profile

 The vast, vast majority or tax preparers are small – 37% were run by a single person, while 53% were operated by less than ten.
 There were128,393 total employees in the field last year.
 There were plenty of tax returns to go around – approximately,144 million individuals filed returns as did 2.4 million corporations.

 One of the most notable aspects of the tax preparation industry is how seasonal it is – the industry only comes into being for essentially the four months beforeApril 15, the day on which income tax returns are due for individuals.
-Because of this reality, those interested in a tax preparation franchise such as Liberty should be those looking for a part-time opportunity.
+Because of this reality, those interested in a tax preparation franchise such as Liberty or Opportunity should be those looking for a part-time opportunity.
 It will not provide year round business, and this can be a unique benefit for those looking for extra work for a couple of months, but a detriment to those looking for more of a full time franchise.
 One approach some tax preparation businesses take to avoid the stark seasonality of the tax preparation business is to diversify and enter other related fields.
-Some such as Listo, provide additional accounting and payroll services.
-Others, like FedUSA are involved in the insurance industry as well as tax preparation.
+Others, like Siempre Tax+ are focused on specific markets, like the Hispanic population.

 RALs, or refund anticipation loans have been a recent controversial issue in the tax preparation business.
 These loans, which have been around since the 1980s, but have become increasingly popular with electronic filing, give a short-term loan to consumers secured by their eventual tax refund.
 Generally this is done through the tax preparer, and the bank who issues the loan and hosts the account in which the loan is deposited charges a fee.
 In 2008, 7.2 million people received RALs.
 This practice has become controversial because these are high interest, low risk loans which are geared toward poorer people, and there have been several lawsuits brought by government entities charging tax preparer firms with predatory lending practices regarding these loans.
 To address this, the IRS in 2011 decided to stop providing tax preparers with the information they needed to issue these loans, at least temporarily ending RALs, and putting some smaller tax preparation firms, which relied on RALs for much of their revenue, out of business.